Charles Darwin University

-Charles Darwin University (CDU) is an Australian public university with two campuses in Darwin and six satellite campuses in metropolitan and regional areas of the Northern Territory.
+Charles Darwin University (CDU) is an Australian public university with two campuses in Darwin and six satellite campuses in metropolitan and regional areas of the Northern Territory and New South Wales.
 It was established in 2003 after the merger of Northern Territory University, the Menzies School of Health Research, and Centralian College.

-It is the largest tertiary education provider in the Northern Territory and offers both academic degree and vocational education programs.
-It has close ties to First Nations learning and research, is a member of the Northern Australia Universities Alliance, and specialises in tropical savanna environments.
+It is the largest tertiary education provider in the Northern Territory and the first dual-sector university in Australia, offering both academic degree and vocational education programs.
+It has close ties to First Nations learning and research and was recognized as the most equitable university in Australia in 2025.
+The university is a member of the Northern Australia Universities Alliance and specialises in tropical savanna environments.

 History

 Charles Darwin University evolved through the merger of several NT-based higher education institutions.

 Darwin Community College

 Darwin Community College, situated on what would become the site of Charles Darwin University’s Casuarina campus, was founded in 1974.
 In 1985, it evolved into the Darwin Institute of Technology, offering a mix of College of Advanced Education and TAFE studies.

 In 1989, the institute became the Northern Territory University, offering degrees in Arts, Education, Business and Applied Science.